Australian Geoscience Council Inc.

 The purpose of the Council is to foster close relations between geoscience learned societies and professional associations in Australia and to take concerted action for promoting the sciences related to the earth and the use thereof, in the best interests of both the constituent organisations and the Australian nation as a whole.
 The term geoscience is used in a broad sense to embrace all physical sciences dealing with the Earth.

 Each member of the Council shall be represented on the Council by the President or Chief Executive Officer of the Member Society, who may delegate his/her role to another senior executive of the Member Society as proxy for the President or Chief Executive Officer.
-The management of the Council shall be vested in the Executive Committee, consisting of a President, a Past-President, a Chairman, a Secretary, a Treasurer, (each of whom shall be elected by the Representatives), and any other officers that Council may, from time to time, designate.
-The term of office for the President shall be two years and the President may hold office for a maximum of two consecutive terms.
+The management of the Council shall be vested in the Executive Committee, consisting of a President, a Past-President, a President-Elect, a Chairman, a Secretary, a Treasurer, (each of whom shall be elected by the Representatives), and any other officers that Council may, from time to time, designate.
+The term of office for the President shall be two years and the President may hold office for a maximum of two consecutive terms, or if two thirds of the members present at a Council meeting agree, that a third consecutive term be offered.
 The offices of Secretary and Treasurer may be filled by one person.

 The By-Laws of the Council, as appended hereto, are hereby adopted and may be amended as provided in the By-Laws.